jackster0306/Snakee/README.md

 Snakee by Jack Gribble

 ### Brief Project Description
 This project is based on a classic retro game called Snake.
-A new implementation was created and ran but not completed.
+A new runnable implementation was created.
 My task was to maintain and develop this software

 ### How to Install and Run